ImperialCollegeLondon/wsi/docs/reference-storage.md

-# API Reference - Storage
+# API Reference - Storage (reservoir, river, groundwater)

 This section of the documentation provides a reference for the API of the nodes.storage module.